 Remind yourself that you have a choice to make when you are looking at a project.
 You can choose to act or to delay.
 It is your choice.

 2. Set concrete goals and build your motivation

 To get beyond your self-defeating feelings you need to replace them not try to suppress them.

 You need to replace your negative feelings with excitement and motivation.

 Concrete goals (for more see our post on goal setting) combined with a concrete plan ( for more on planning see this post) to achieve them are a great way to build your excitement and generate some motivation.

 Similarly when you are setting yourself goals to maximise your energy and enthusiasm you should:

 Low self-esteem has a way of removing the joy and excitement in life.
 A great way to overcome it in the short-term is to smile and so something that you enjoy.
 A burst of fun and delight will put you in the right positive frame of mind to get started on your goals.
 See this article for more tips on improving your time management by increasing your self-confidence.

-There is far more to time management than simply overcoming procrastination ( as we show delegates on our time management courses) but for chronic procrastinators doing so will be a big step in the right direction.
+There is far more to time management than simply overcoming procrastination ( as we show delegates attending our time management workshops) but for chronic procrastinators doing so will be a big step in the right direction.